orm81zp/project-BabyYodaBot/README.md

 ### Commands

-There are two list of commands: already implemented and for futher implementetion.
+There are two list of commands: already available and for further implementation.

 ### Available Сommands